Magog, Quebec: Economy

 The city is the economic core of the Regional County Municipality of Memphremagog.

 Industry

-For several generations it was a one-industry (textile) manufacturing town, where Textile made linen ware produces.
-The main plant is still there but has considerably reduced its activities to a few employees mainly making pillows.
+For several generations, it was a one-industry (textile) manufacturing town, where Dominion Textile made cotton goods.
+The main plant is still there.
+However, the plant has considerably reduced its activities to a few employees, who mainly make pillows.

 Tourism

 Magog is in a resort area, with shops and services catering to vacationers and tourists.
 Tourism is related to the lake and the nearby Mount Orford.